Frequently Asked Questions

 What does UCI, C1 and C2 mean?

 That means some of the world’s best cyclocross racers will be right here in Rochester racing at the Rochester Cyclocross in Genesee Valley Park!
 Including a bunch of current and past national champions, the competition will be fierce – so don’t miss a second of it!
 UCI stands for the “Union Cycliste Internationale”, they are based in Switzerland and they are the worlds governing body for professional cycling.
-C1 and C2 refers to the level of international event – C1 is the highest level ( there are only SEVEN of these in the US in 2016).
+C1 and C2 refers to the level of international event – C1 is the highest level ( there are only SEVEN of these in the USA).

 What is the admission price?